CDPH COVID-19 Update: Cook County Remains at High COVID-19 Community Level Based on CDC Metrics

 CDPH continues to urge masks and everyone 5+ to get COVID-19 vaccine boosters

 COVID-19 Joint Information Center firstname.lastname@example.org

-The number of new laboratory-confirmed COVID cases per 100,000 population in the past 7 days across Cook County was 247 (an increase from 217 last week, but still lower than it was two weeks ago), and the number of new weekly hospital admissions per 100,000 population was 12.6 (same as two weeks ago).
-The percentage of staffed inpatient beds in Cook County in use by patients with confirmed COVID-19 was 4.5 percent (same as last week).
+The number of new laboratory-confirmed COVID-19 cases per 100,000 population in the past 7 days across Cook County was 244 (virtually unchanged from 247 last week), and the number of new weekly hospital admissions per 100,000 population was 12.5 (12.6 last week).
+The percentage of staffed inpatient beds in Cook County in use by patients with confirmed COVID-19 was 4.6 percent (4.5 last week).

 Based on the latest data from CDC, Cook County levels are as follows.

 New Cases (per 100,000 people in last 7 days)

 New COVID-19 admissions per 100,000 population (7-day total)